Lord-FEAR/Prismatik-WLED-WiFi/README.md

 ## Installation

 Install Python 3.7
+In Prismatik:
+- Enable the API
+- Enable Expert mode under Profiles
+- Check Enable server under Experimental

 Download the ZIP from the repository
-In Prismatik:
-Enable the API
-Enable Expert mode under Profiles
-Check Enable server under Experimental
-Place the unzipped folder in the Prismatik plugins directory (e.g. C:\Users\owenb321\Prismatik\Plugins\WLED-WiFi) Adjust settings in the WLED-WiFi.ini file
+Place the unzipped folder in the Prismatik plugins directory (e.g. C:\Users\owenb321\Prismatik\Plugins\WLED-WiFi)
+Adjust settings in the WLED-WiFi.ini file
 Refresh the plugin list in Prismatik

 ## Configuration Settings are configured in the WLED-WiFi.ini file.